Policies & FAQs

 - The UO reserves the right to refuse services.

-- Our team has limited resources so please plan ahead and request are services early.
+- Our team has limited resources so please plan ahead and request our services early.

-- The CMET front desk as cameras, tripods, microphones, and webcams available for checkout; please contact them if you are interested in recording or conducting a web conferencing for your course or event.
+- The CMET front desk has cameras, tripods, microphones, and webcams available for checkout; please contact them if you are interested in recording or conducting a web conferencing for your course or event.

 - We cannot accomodate student requests for classroom recordings; for student accomodations, please contact the UO Accessibility Education Center.